Knowledge Hub

 Why is contract formation authority important?

-Contract formation authority is important as without it you may not have a contract you can rely on or you may not be able to escape from an agreement that someone without your authority, or the approval of the business, sought to make.
+Contract formation authority is essential, as without it, you may not have a contract you can rely on, or you may not be able to escape from an agreement that someone without your authority, or the approval of the business, sought to make.

 As a contract can be made either verbally or in writing it is essential, especially when you are starting out in business, that you do not get caught out in thinking that you have a contract or a word-of-mouth agreement with someone who does not have the authority to form a contract with you or your business.
 It is equally vital that your associates or agents know the limits of their authority and whether that includes contract formation authority or not.

-Your business is at greatest risk of contract formation authority disputes when you are at the start-up stage.
+Your business is at the most risk of contract formation authority disputes when you are at the start-up stage.
 That’s because when an entrepreneur is starting out, they are often more inclined to accept things on trust and assume that a third party they are in discussions with actually has the authority to commit to a contract.
-Alternatively, if office procedures are still a bit new and your business has not got your lines of contract formation authority sorted out you risk an employee or agent committing you to a contract without the authority to do so.
+Alternatively, if office procedures are still a bit new and your business has not got its lines of contract formation authority sorted out, you risk an employee or agent committing you to a contract without the authority to do so.

 The parties to a contract

-It is a basic point but at the start of every contract the parties to the contract are named.
+It is a fundamental point, but at the start of every contract, the parties to the contract are named.
 The parties need to be identifiable for the contract to be legally binding.
-That is the case whether the contracting parties are two individuals, a business to consumer contract or a business-to-business contract.
+That is the case whether the contracting parties are two individuals, a business-to-consumer contract or a business-to-business contract.
 It equally applies to contracts of any nature, whether the contract is a supply chain agreement or service contract or franchise agreement.

-In a straightforward contract between two people, the individuals themselves will each enter into the contract.
-However, that is not always possible and therefore a third-party agent can be authorised to sign the contract as the authorised agent of one party to the contract (referred to as the ‘principal’).
+In a straightforward contract between two individuals, each person will enter into the contract directly.
+However, that is not always possible, and therefore a third-party agent can be authorised to sign the contract as the authorised agent of one party to the contract (referred to as the ‘principal’).
 A contract signed by an authorised agent on behalf of a principal is binding on both the principal and the third party to the contract.

 Where a party to the contract is not an individual, such as a company or partnership or joint venture, the organisation will require an authorised person with authority to enter into a contract on behalf of the organisation to sign a legally binding contract.